Inklingo

 nounA1general

-This word refers to the concept of who someone is, their identity, or proof of that identity, rather than a specific physical document.
-It can also refer to cultural or personal identity.
+Use this when referring to the concept of who someone is, their personal identity, or proof of their existence, rather than a specific physical document.

 A colorful silhouette of a person filled with various unique patterns and colors, symbolizing personal identity and distinct characteristics.